 This quotation illustrates the Scheme's potential as an optional, budget management tool to assist people to prioritise essential service payments, deal with related arrears, and curtail expensive borrowing needs which might otherwise result; it is thus both a debt preventative and curative measure.
 The Scheme has been developed over the years in two principal ways.
-Initially confined to those receiving unemployment payments as other claimants were then paid by order book (such as lone parents and pensioners), it now has much broader reach covering an extensive - although not exhaustive - list of claimant categories of potential payees has also expanded due to subsequent privatisation of the energy market, agreements with a number of credit unions to facilitate repayment of 'lt Makes Sense' Loans (see later), and latterly to facilitate Housing Assistance Payments (HAP); notwithstanding, the Scheme remains primarily focused on local authorities and utility comparies.
-Table 10 illustrates, the Scheme is now used by tens of thousands of claimants, but perhaps not as extensively as might be expected given its potential as a financial inclusion tool.
+Initially confined to those receiving unemployment payments as other claimants were then paid by order book (such as lone parents and pensioners), it now has much broader reach covering an extensive - although not exhaustive - list of claimant categories.
+The list of potential payees has also expanded due to subsequent privatisation of the energy market, agreements with a number of credit unions to facilitate repayment of 'It Makes Sense' Loans (see later), and latterly to facilitate Housing Assistance Payments (HAP); notwithstanding, the Scheme remains primarily focused on local authorities and utility companies.
+As Table 10 illustrates, the Scheme is now used by tens of thousands of claimants, but perhaps not as extensively as might be expected given its potential as a financial inclusion tool.

 Table 10: Household Budget Scheme use comparison: 1994 to 2020

 1994 2020

-Customers (number) 5,000 60,031
+5,000 60,031

-Weekly deductions (number) 7,000 66,760
+7,000 66,760

-Annual valu€≬ €€4.4 millio lî 5 €€107 million
+€€4.4 million €€107 million

+1994 5,000 7,000

-Source: Oireachtas Written Answer 20 1994; An Post; Department of Employment Affairs and Social Protection.
+Source: Oireachtas Written Answer 23rd June 1994; An Post; Department of Employment Affairs and Social Protection.

-The majority of weekly deductions being made are in respect of Local Authorities and Approved Housing Bodies (n=57,083 or 85.5% followed by credit unions participating in the Personal Micro Credit initiative (n=6,804 or 10.2%) and utility bill companies (n=2,873 br 203%).
-An Post advise that the number of transactions rose by 3% and the value of transactions by 6%, further that a growth in payments to the 'It Makes Sense' Loan Scheme was identifiable.
+The majority of weekly deductions being made are in respect of Local Authorities and Approved Housing Bodies (n=57,083 or 85.5%), followed by credit unions participating in the Personal Micro Credit initiative (n=6,804 or 10.2%) and utility bill companies (n=2,873 or 4.3%).
+In 2019, An Post advise that the number of transactions rose by 3% and the value of transactions by 6%, further that a growth in payments to the 'It Makes Sense' Loan Scheme was identifiable.
 Neither party involved on the provider side were aware of any access issues, nor of any plans to further develop the Scheme.